 More recently, a threshold hypothesis has been postulated.
 In cases where the second event is sufficiently strong, TRALI may occur in the absence of the first clinical event.
 This threshold model could explain why TRALI may be observed in some transfusion recipients who are quite well prior to transfusion without predisposing risk factors.

 The activation of recipient neutrophils through donor-derived anti-HLA/HNA antibodies is often referred to as immune TRALI.
 The term non-immune TRALI is used to describe cases where soluble biological response modifiers in the transfused components are felt to be the causative agent in the absence of donor-derived antibodies.
 It is unknown what proportion of TRALI is mediated through immune or non-immune mechanisms, although published literature suggests that 80–85% of TRALI cases are immune TRALI.

-Health Canada mandates that hospitals identify and report adverse transfusion reactions, including those suspected to be TRALI related.
-This reporting must be completed using the standard procedure for reporting adverse reactions.
-A guide on how to report adverse reactions and data on events reported to Canadian Blood Services are available on this page of the website.
+Health Canada mandates that hospitals identify and report adverse transfusion reactions suspected to be TRALI related.
+This reporting must be completed using a standard procedure for reporting adverse reactions.
+A guide on how to report adverse reactions and data on events reported to Canadian Blood Services are available in A Guide to Reporting Adverse Transfusion Reactions.

 |Direct Lung Injury||Indirect Lung Injury|

 Historically, Canadian Blood Services defined TRALI using the 2004 Canadian Consensus Conference Panel definition (Table 2).
 In 2012, the definition of ARDS (known as the Berlin definition) was revised resulting in removal of the term acute lung injury (ALI) among the critical care community internationally.
 To align with this change in terminology, Vlaar et al. revised the definitions of TRALI and possible TRALI, including a new naming convention of TRALI type 1 and TRALI type 2 (Table 3)8